High-explosive anti-tank

 High-explosive anti-tank (HEAT) is the effect of a shaped charge explosive that uses the Munroe effect to penetrate heavy armor.
 The warhead functions by having an explosive charge collapse a metal liner inside the warhead into a high-velocity shaped charge jet; this is capable of penetrating armor steel to a depth of seven or more times the diameter of the charge (charge diameters, CD).
-The shaped charge jet effect is purely kinetic in nature; the round has no explosive or incendiary effect on the target.
+The shaped charge jet armor penetration effect is purely kinetic in nature; the round has no explosive or incendiary effect on the armor.

-As they rely on the kinetic energy of the EFP jet for their penetration performance, HEAT warheads do not have to be delivered with high velocity, as an armor-piercing round does.
-Thus they can be fired by lower-powered weapons that generate less recoil.
+Unlike standard armor-piercing rounds, a HEAT warhead's penetration performance is unaffected by the projectile's velocity, allowing them to be fired by lower-powered weapons that generate less recoil.

 The performance of HEAT weapons has nothing to do with thermal effects, with HEAT being simply an acronym.

 History

 HEAT warheads were developed during World War II, from extensive research and development into shaped charge warheads.
 Shaped charge warheads were promoted internationally by the Swiss inventor Henry Mohaupt, who exhibited the weapon before World War II.
 Before 1939, Mohaupt demonstrated his invention to British and French ordnance authorities.
-Concurrent development by the German inventors’ group of Cranz, Schardin, and Thomanek led to the first documented use of shaped charges in warfare, during the successful assault on the fortress of Eben Emael on 10 May 1940.
+Concurrent development by the German inventors’ group of Cranz, Schardin, and Thomanek led to the first documented use of shaped charges in warfare, during the successful assault on the fortress of Ében Émael on 10 May 1940.

 Claims for priority of invention are difficult to resolve due to subsequent historic interpretations, secrecy, espionage, and international commercial interest.

 The first British HEAT weapon to be developed and issued was a rifle grenade using a 63.5 mm cup launcher on the end of the rifle barrel; the Grenade, Rifle No. 68 /AT which was first issued to the British Armed Forces in 1940.
 This has some claim to have been the first HEAT warhead and launcher in use.
 The design of the warhead was simple and was capable of penetrating 52 mm of armor.
 The fuze of the grenade was armed by removing a pin in the tail which prevented the firing pin from flying forward.
 Simple fins gave it stability in the air and, provided the grenade hit the target at the proper angle of 90 degrees, the charge would be effective.
 Detonation occurred on impact, when a striker in the tail of the grenade overcame the resistance of a creep spring and was thrown forward into a stab detonator.